Driving Industry Change through Employee Ownership

-As the American population ages, the home health care industry faces a difficult task in recruiting and retaining a workforce large enough to support demand.
+As the American population ages, the home care industry faces a difficult task in recruiting and retaining a workforce large enough to support demand.
 Despite unprecedented job growth, workers are not flocking to the home care field, and for good reason: wages are low, benefits are limited, hours are inconsistent, career ladders are nearly non-existent, and the job is emotionally and physically taxing.
 With few incentives and little support, few workers look to enter or stay in the field.

-[section type=”Graphic-Panel” background=”grey” name=”solution”]
+[section type=”Graphic-Panel” background=”grey” name=”approach”]

-The ICA Group has three goals for transformative impact in the home care industry:
+We have three goals for transformative impact in the home care industry:

 Stabilize and Strengthen

-[section type=”Single-Column-Panel” background=”white” name=”profile”]
+[section type=”Single-Column-Panel” background=”white” name=”sector”]

 [section type=”Graphic-Panel” background=”grey” name=”research”]

-[section type=”Single-Column-Panel” background=”white” name=”building”]
+[section type=”Single-Column-Panel” background=”white” name=”conversions”]